La Guajira Peninsula, Colombia

 Rajas con Queso

-- Poblano Peppers: Stuffed with cheese and then fried for a crispy exterior.
+- Poblano Peppers: Stuffed with cheese and lightly fried.

 Yuca